IMAGINARY9/i18nsmith/ARCHITECTURE.md

 ## Guiding Principles

 1.  **CLI First**: The primary interface is a command-line tool (`i18nsmith`).
 It's designed to be intuitive and easy to integrate into any build process.
-2.  **Simple Configuration**: A single `i18n.config.json` file at the project root drives all behavior.
+2.  **Simple Configuration**: A single, versioned `i18n.config.json` file at the project root drives all behavior.
 3.  **Modular & Extensible**: Core logic is decoupled from external services.
 Translation services are treated as optional plugins, preventing dependency bloat.
 4.  **AST-Powered**: Code is analyzed statically using Abstract Syntax Trees (AST), ensuring accuracy without executing the code. `ts-morph` is the chosen library for this task.